What does a Structural Engineer Do?

 A structural engineer will work closely with the architect/design team to develop detailed construction plans.

-They tackle specific aspects of the plan such as selecting appropriate job materials, foundation design, header/beam sizing, live load, dead load, and environmental loads such as wind, thermal, and/or seismic and how all these stresses affect the building.
+They tackle specific aspects of the plan such as selecting appropriate job materials, foundation design, wood or steel framing, header/beam sizing, live load, dead load, and environmental loads such as wind, thermal, and/or seismic and how all these stresses affect the building.

 Also, safety regulations will be considered.
 This is a critical part of the process and will require a team of professionals working together to ensure a comprehensive and final plan.